TrevorTerrell/2025_IES_Dynamic_Model/README.txt

+The dynamic modeling work in this repository is part of a Nuclear Energy University Program (NEUP) project funded by the U.S. DOE.
+The objective of the project is to explore the application of advanced reactors within an Integrated Energy System (IES).
+In this context, an IES is the coupling of nuclear power to various heat intensive applications (e.g., electricity generation and hydrogen production).

 ~~~~ File and Folder Directory Descriptions ~~~~
 "individualModels(BETA)"
 - Explanation: The three systems (MCFR, HyS, and RBOP) as their own individual models.